farscapian/jekyll-uno/_posts/2019-02-23-about-farscapian.md

 Right now my interests are in containers, security, bitcoin, and privacy.
 I'm focusing heavily on developing <a href="https://github.com/BitcoinCacheMachine/BitcoinCacheMachine" target="_blank">Bitcoin Cache Machine</a> over on Github.
 Read more about Bitcoin Cache Machine at the <a href="https://www.bitcoincachemachine.org" target="_blank">public site</a>.
 If you want to coordinate and help with BCM, consider joining the <a href="https://keybase.io/team/btccachemachine" target="_blank">Bitcoin Cache Machine Team Site</a>.

-I really like coffee which is why I choose the coffee background.
+I really like coffee which is why I chose the coffee background.